AmitRockBear/Excali-Blog/src/content/posts/the-one-gotcha-of-tailwind-dynamic-class-names.md

 **_Disclaimer:_** This post is intended for individuals who are new to Tailwind.
 If you have extensive experience with Tailwind, the content may seem familiar to you.

-For those of you who prefer watching a video:
+For those of you who prefer to watch a video I made on my channel regarding this subject:

 <iframe class="mx-auto" width="560" height="315" src="https://www.youtube.com/embed/MFYrjrD7hyU" title="The One GOTCHA of Tailwind Dynamic Class Names" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>